DivineOmega/SEO-Middleware/README.md

 signal for search engine rankings.

-The HTTP to HTTPS redirect will only take place if the application environment is set to `prod` (production).
-This can be set in your project's `.env` file, as shown in the example extracts below.
+The HTTP to HTTPS redirect will only take place if the application environment is set to `prod` (production), to aid with local development environments in the setup of HTTPS can be difficult and in many cases unecesssary.
+Changing this setting can be set in your project's `.env` file, as shown in the example extracts below.

 ```
 APP_ENV=local # Local development (redirect disabled)